5 of the Best Network Administrator Certifications Employers Are Seeking

 Certification process: Like the other CompTIA certifications listed above, anyone is eligible to take this certification exam.
 That being said, CompTIA recommends exam takers to have at least two years of experience in IT as well as a Network+ certification.
 The exam itself is 90 questions, with both multiple choice and performance-based questions.

 What is it?
-The Cisco CCNA, or Certified Network Associate, Routing and Switching certification demonstrates a higher level of network knowledge to employers.
-The exam covers topics on local area networks (LAN) and wide area networks (WAN), different routing technologies, network fundamentals and infrastructure services, security and management.
+The Cisco CCNA, or Cisco Certified Network Associate certification, demonstrates a higher level of network knowledge to employers.
+The exam covers basics like network access, IP connectivity and services, security fundamentals and automation, and programmability.

 Are certifications worth it?

-While education will teach you many of the hard and soft skills you need to obtain an entry-level job as a network administrator, these certifications show employers that you go above and beyond what’s asked.
-Most of these certifications need to be renewed every few years, so having one or more on your resume shows that you are invested in staying up-to-date with the latest best practices in the field.
+While a degree program can teach you many of the hard and soft skills you need to obtain an entry-level job in information technology, these certifications show employers that you’re dedicated to mastering critical networking skills as you develop in your career.
+Many of these certifications need to be renewed every few years, so having one or more on your resume also shows that you are invested in staying up to date with the latest best practices in the field.

 John Li, CTO of FigTech, recommends aspiring network administrators get experience with multiple network environments.